robdunn4/QSpice/WIP/README.md

 I'm also toying with AI coding tools just to see what it can do.

 The folders contain MSVS 2026 project/solution files.

+## QColorPrefs Folder

+QColorPrefs is a command-line tool to save/restore QSpice schematic and waveform view color settings.

+* Binaries subfolder contains the compiled executable.
+* Sources subfolder contains the MSVS project sources.